 As a Senior Legal Communications Major at Howard University by way of Kansas City, KS, he serves as the 60th Howard University Student Association Executive Vice President.
 Michael has a dense and diverse resume, working with Fenway Strategies as a Speech-writing Intern, along with previously teaching alongside professors at Stanford Law, working with the Financial Integrity Network, and the Federal Reserve Bank of Kansas City.
-Michael organized the Inaugural Black Speechwriters Symposium held at Howard in partnership with the Professional Speechwriters Association in 2019 and is a 2x National Champion debater for the HBCU National Speech and Debate League.
+Michael organized the Inaugural Black Speechwriters Symposium held at Howard in partnership with the Professional Speechwriters Association in 2019, co-founded Speechwriters of Color in 2020, and is a 2x National Champion debater for the HBCU National Speech and Debate League.

 Michael lives by the quote from Minneapolis City Councilwoman.
 Andrea Jenkins, “My ancestors were enslaved in this country, and they hoped and prayed that someday, somebody like me would be able to have a role in shaping how we live.
 Now that dream has come to fruition.
 And even though we have a long way to go, we must hope that we will reach our goals.
 Otherwise, why get out of bed in the morning?”

 Aneese Johnson currently serves as the Digital Director for The Collective PAC.

 She started her digital profession as a project manager at the Ohio

 Democratic Party, managing their email marketing program, social media

 management, web development, and all graphic design needs.
 She had her start in